Frequently Asked Questions

 Is the stipend payment for being an assistant coach?

-No; as part of being in the program every student is assigned to be an assistant coach in his or her sport.
+No; as part of being in the program every student is assigned to be an assistant coach or trainer in his or her sport.
 The assignment is treated as any class (ESS 505/506).
-The student registers, is graded by the head coach and receives credit toward his or her degree.
+The student registers, is graded by the head coach or athletic trainer and receives credit toward his or her degree.

 What is the fellowship for?